 What Is Fibre Reinforced Concrete?

-Fibre reinforced concrete is a special type of concrete made up of cement, aggregates, and a certain amount of fibres.
+Fibre reinforced concrete is a special type of concrete made up of cement, aggregates, and a certain amount of fibers.

-Fibres are used to reduce permeability, bleeding, and the formation of minor cracks in concrete.
-Fibres also improve the tensile strength and impact resistance of concrete.
+Fibers are used to reduce permeability, bleeding, and the formation of minor cracks in concrete.
+Fibers also improve the tensile strength and impact resistance of concrete.

-Steel Fibre Reinforced Concrete or SFRC is produced by mixing little amount of steel fibres in the elements of concrete.
-Steel fibres are regularly prepared by cutting 10-60 mm length of low carbon steel wires diameter of 0.25-0.75 mm.
+Steel Fibre Reinforced Concrete or SFRC is produced by mixing a little amount of steel fibers in the elements of concrete.
+Steel fibers are regularly prepared by cutting 10-60 mm length of low carbon steel wires diameter of 0.25-0.75 mm.

-Other than round fibers, flat steel fibres are moreover normal in use.
-Flat sheet steel fibers are prepared by cutting 0.15-0.40 mm thick plates in widths extending from 0.25-0.90 mm, furthermore length 10-60 mm.
+Other than round fibers, flat steel fibers are moreover normal in use.
+Flat sheet steel fibers are prepared by cutting 0.15-0.40 mm thick plates in widths extending from 0.25-0.90 mm, furthermore lengths of 10-60 mm.

 SFRC is suitably used in the construction of pavements, bridge decks, pressure vessels, tunnel lining, etc.